bjornua/euler-rust/README.md

 # projecteuler.net (rust)
-These are some euler solutions i did for learning rust
+These are some euler solutions in rust

 # !!!!SPOILER ALERT!!!!!
 If you consider solving the problems yourself, turn back now.